aem-design/aem.design/_manual/030-management.md

 #### aemdesign-aem deploy (*environment*)

-Jobs suffixed with ‘deploy’ updates the AEM application and configuration by pulling the latest AEM snapshot content packages from Nexus and installs them on AEM on a per *environment *basis.
+Jobs suffixed with 'deploy' updates the AEM application and configuration by pulling the latest AEM snapshot content packages from Nexus and installs them on AEM on a per *environment *basis.
 The following projects are installed (in order of installation):

 1. aemdesign-aem-common